Haritha-021/RandomGuard/README.md

 # RandomGuard
-Introducing RandomPass: Your go-to password generator for creating secure and unique passwords with just a few clicks.
-Say goodbye to weak passwords and protect your accounts with confidence.
+Introducing RandomGuard: Your reliable password generation solution for creating strong and customized passwords effortlessly.
+Enhance your account security and bid farewell to vulnerable passwords with ease, knowing that PassGenPlus has you covered.

 Functionalities: